Blendify/blender-manual/blender_docs/manual/render/output/video.rst

 Pixel Aspect Ratio
 ==================

-Older TV screens do *not* have the square pixels which Computer monitors have;
+Unlike regular computer monitors, some screens (typically older TV sets) do *not* have the square pixels making it it necessary to generate *pre-distorted* images which will look stretched on a computer but which will display correctly on a TV set.
-their pixels are somewhat rectangular, so it is necessary to generate *pre-distorted* images which will look bad on a computer but which will display nicely on a TV set.
-It is important that you use the correct pixel aspect ratio when rendering to prevent re-sampling, resulting in lowered image quality.
+It is important that you use the correct pixel aspect ratio when rendering to prevent re-scaling, resulting in lowered image quality.